samuel-gamelin/Rabbits-and-Foxes/documentation/readme-milestone3.md

 ## Other Deliverables Included In This Milestone/Release

-- Code (including the source and a jar executable)
+- Code (including the source and a jar executable) along with JUnit test suits
-  - JUnit Tests
 - UML class and sequence diagrams
 - Documentation (javadocs and a user manual that includes design decisions)